proger/gentle/README.md

-# Gentle
+# Gentle-uk
-**Robust yet lenient forced-aligner built on Kaldi.
+**Robust yet lenient forced-aligner built on Kaldi for Ukrainian.
 A tool for aligning speech with text.**

 ## Getting Started